TomBerton/GitHub-Actions-Playground/README.md

 Alternatively, you can create a `.github/workflows` directory, and add your workflow to the `workflows` folder.

-##  Workflow for linting Python Files
+## Workflow for Linting Python Files

-In the [.github/workflows](.github/workflows/) directory you will find the `python-linting.yml` [file](.github/workflows/python-linting.yml).
-This file will perform linting on all the files Python files that have been changed on the PR using flake8.
+In the [.github/workflows](.github/workflows/) directory, you will find the [`python-linting.yml` file](.github/workflows/python-linting.yml).
+This file will perform linting on all the Python files that have been changed in the PR using Flake8.

 A detailed explanation of the workflow steps in the `python-linting.yml` can be found [here](Python_Linting.md).

 ## Workflow for Testing Python Files

-In the [.github/workflows](.github/workflows/) directory you will find the `test-python-files.yml` [file](.github/workflows/test-python-files.yml).
-This file will test all Python solution files that have been changed on the PR.
+In the [.github/workflows](.github/workflows/) directory, you will find the [`test-python-files.yml` file](.github/workflows/test-python-files.yml).
+This file will test all Python solution files that have been changed in the PR.

 A detailed explanation of the workflow steps in the `test-python-files.yml` can be found [here](Python_Testing.md).

 ## Workflow for Testing Jupyter Notebook Files

-In the [.github/workflows](.github/workflows/) directory you will find the `jupyter_notebook_test.yml` [file](.github/workflows/jupyter_notebook_test.yml).
-This file will test all Jupyter notebooks solution files.
+In the [.github/workflows](.github/workflows/) directory, you will find the [`jupyter_notebook_test.yml` file](.github/workflows/jupyter_notebook_test.yml).
+This file will test all Jupyter notebook solution files.

-A detailed explanation of the workflow steps in the `test-python-files.yml` can be found [here](Jupyter_Notebook_Testing.md).
+A detailed explanation of the workflow steps in the `jupyter_notebook_test.yml` can be found [here](Jupyter_Notebook_Testing.md).